History, tourist information, and nearby accommodation

-Even after the passage of 6 centuries the walls must have still presented a forbidding barrier, for shortly after the Norman Conquest William the Conqueror granted it to William Maudit, who built a timber palisade and earthwork defenses inside the Roman walls.
+Even after the passage of 6 centuries the walls must have still presented a forbidding barrier, for shortly after the Norman Conquest William the Conqueror granted it to William Maudit, who built a timber palisade and earthwork defences inside the Roman walls.

-Some time around 1130 the Norman lord William Pont de l’Arche reinforced the walls and established a stone fortification inside the Roman site.
+Sometime around 1130 the Norman lord William Pont de l’Arche reinforced the walls and established a stone fortification inside the Roman site.
 He added a stone keep and laid out an inner bailey with secondary buildings to support a garrison.
-Around the same time he established an Augustinian priory inside the Roman enclosure, though the priory later moved to Southwick.
+Around the same time, he established an Augustinian priory inside the Roman enclosure, though the priory later moved to Southwick.

 The first written record of the castle comes in 1153 when Prince Henry (later Henry II) granted it to Henry Maudit.
 The royal gift did not last long, however, for when Henry ascended the throne in 1154 he took Portchester back.
-Throughout the medieval period Portchester was a royal stronghold, and served as a good place for monarchs travelling to and from France.
-Henry II used it regularly, and kept important prisoners here.
+Throughout the medieval period, Portchester was a royal stronghold and served as a good place for monarchs travelling to and from France.
+Henry II used it regularly and kept important prisoners here.

 A royal plot discovered

 High drama came to Portchester in 1415.
-Henry V used the castle as his base to prepare for invasion of France; an invasion that culminated in the victory at Agincourt.
+Henry V used the castle as his base to prepare for an invasion of France; an invasion that culminated in the victory at Agincourt.
 While he was staying in the castle a plot to depose him came to light.
 The conspirators were seized, tried, and executed within the castle.

 By the early 17th century the castle had fallen into disuse.
 In 1632 Charles I sold it to Sir William Uvedale, whose descendants still own the site.
-The castle was used as a prison during the 1665 Second Dutch War, and used periodically as a prison throughout the 18th century.
-The defenses were rebuilt during the Napoleonic Wars, with quarters for holding up to 7500 prisoners of war.
+The castle was used as a prison during the 1665 Second Dutch War and used periodically as a prison throughout the 18th century.
+The defences were rebuilt during the Napoleonic Wars, with quarters for holding up to 7500 prisoners of war.
 The last prisoners left in 1814 and the army withdrew in 1819.
 Since then Portchester Castle has been in state care.

 The castle presents an extraordinary glimpse into English history, from Roman to Saxon, medieval kings to prisoners of war.
 The Roman and medieval features are remarkably well-preserved and really give a sense of how Portchester must have looked at different points in its long history.